cp3402-students/cp3402-2021-site-cp3402-2021-team05/deployment.md

 -rw-r--r--  1 vagrant vagrant  398 Apr 29 10:53 id_rsa.pub
 -rw-r--r--  1 vagrant vagrant  222 Apr 29 10:47 known_hosts
 ```
 - Run `cat ~/.ssh/id_rsa.pub` to view your public key.
-At this point you can either copy this key into a plaintext file and send it to me, and I can add it to the staging/production environment's list of authorized keys for you if you don't want mess around inside the staging server, **OR** you can ssh into the staging server yourself.
+At this point you can either copy this key into a plaintext file and send it to me (Jack), and I can add it to the staging/production environment's list of authorized keys for you if you don't want mess around inside the staging server, **OR** you can ssh into the staging server yourself.
 If doing so yourself, you will need to:
-	- Download the `projectkeypair.pem` file to your computer
+	- Download the `projectkeypair.pem` file to your computer (I will have to send this to you)
 	- In the directory that it has been downloaded to, open a new terminal window/tab (but make sure you keep the exisiting one still open)
 	- Run `chmod 400 projectkeypair.pem`, then run `ssh -i "projectkeypair.pem" ubuntu@ec2-52-64-5-32.ap-southeast-2.compute.amazonaws.com`.
 This will ssh you into the staging server.
 	- Jump back to the vagrant terminal window and copy the output from the `cat` command.
 Copy everything, including the `ssh-rsa` at the start and the `vagrant@jazzclub` at the end.
 Now jump back into the ssh terminal.